kristiyanto/enron/README.md

 - All emails (both Enron-specific and external emails) were treated equally
 - Sender with average recipients over time are considered as the largest number of broadcast email
 - Only DISTINCT recipients are performed (e.g if a recipient is included in both To and CC, is considered as 1 recipient)
+- All the dates were converted to Pacific Time (GMT -7)
 - Some of the data show wrong dates (back in 1979), this data was not treated differently --assuming that there was some explanation for this mistake (e.g. Server misconfiguration, or Millenium bug/Y2K problem.).
 Given that there was no email sent/received between Dec 29, 1999 - Jan 3, 2000, Y2K millennium bug may be considered as the problem, however, a further investigation needed.
 Reference: https://www.britannica.com/technology/Y2K-bug
 - Although some email may appear unusual, e.g. email address containing apostrophes or two dots, these addresses are a valid address and often used for internal usage.
 These emails were treated no differently.
 More Info: https://tools.ietf.org/html/rfc5322